 Some Coaches Don’t Market

 One of the reasons that the myth about your great coaching skills being all a coach needs is that some coaches have a massive advantage with client acquisition – monetisable credibility.
 They don’t realise that they have this exceptional privilege and can’t work out why other coaches don’t just do as they have and have great conversations with their contacts to land coaching contracts.
-These are those fabled coaches who don’t need to consider niches, or ideal clients (because without realising it, they already have a niche – their old sector/industy/profession).
-These are the coaches that coach-trianing schools look to and say See?
+These are those fabled coaches who don’t need to consider niches, or ideal clients (because without realising it, they already have a niche – their old sector/industry/profession).
+These are the coaches that coach-training schools look to and say See?
 Our coach training is enough – it’s all you need!

 The truth is that this kind of coach has a little black book of contacts, usually as a result of a stellar corporate career, and can simply dip into it and book coffee dates with their contacts.
 These coaches already have credibility and authority with their contacts and so their marketing process – and make no mistake, it is definitely a marketing process – consists of conversations with budget holders who know and trust them and coaching contracts appear as if by magic.
 If you’d like to read more about this concept of monetiseable credibility, I wrote about it here.